 Since 1994, Commonwealth departments and agencies have reported on their performance as policy adviser, purchaser, employer, regulator and provider under the Commonwealth Disability Strategy.
 In 2007–08, reporting on the employer role was transferred to the Australian Public Service Commission's State of the Service Report and the APS Statistical Bulletin.
 These reports are available at www.apsc.gov.au.
 From 2010–11, departments and agencies have no longer been required to report on these functions.

-The Commonwealth Disability Strategy has been overtaken by the National Disability Strategy 2010–2020, which sets out a ten year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
+The Commonwealth Disability Strategy has been overtaken by the National Disability Strategy 2010-2020, which sets out a ten year national policy framework to improve the lives of people with disability, promote participation and create a more inclusive society.
 A high level two-yearly report will track progress against each of the six outcome areas of the Strategy and present a picture of how people with disability are faring.
-The first of these reports was published in 2014, and can be found at www.dss.gov.au.
+The first of these reports will be available in late 2014, and can be found at www.dss.gov.au.